 There are many myths and misconceptions about the bankruptcy process and what impact filing will have on personal property.
 Instead of relying solely on information from the Internet or from your friends, it is important to get skilled guidance from an experienced attorney.

-At The Law Office of Lauren Clark, L.L.C., we offer a free case evaluation to help you fully understand your situation so that you can make sense of your options.
+At The Law Office of Lauren Clark, L.L.C., we offer an initial case evaluation to help you fully understand your situation so that you can make sense of your options.
 We may be able to help you prevent the repossession of, or help you recover, cars, trucks, furniture, boats, jewelry or other personal property.

 Contact The Law Office Of Lauren Clark, L.L.C.

-To set up a free initial consultation regarding debt relief options, send us an email or call 843-284-7405 (local) or 855-684-8149 (toll free).
-We can provide a free case evaluation, explain the process of filing for bankruptcy, and begin guiding you to a fresh financial start.
+To set up an initial consultation regarding debt relief options, send us an email or call 843-284-7405 (local) or 855-684-8149 (toll free).
+We can provide an initial case evaluation, explain the process of filing for bankruptcy, and begin guiding you to a fresh financial start.
 Our offices are conveniently located in Charleston, and we serve South Carolina residents throughout the Charleston metropolitan area.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.